acch/XML-to-bootstrap/README.md

 ### Features

-Take a look at the [Demo](https://acch.github.io/XML-to-bootstrap/) to understand how generated pages look like.
+Take a look at the [Demo](https://acch.github.io/XML-to-bootstrap/) site to understand how generated pages look like.

-- Produces clean, fast HTML5 pages
+- Produces clean, fast HTML5 code
 - Static web pages compatible with any web server
+- Compatible with latest and greatest Bootstrap v4
-- Fully themable with custom Bootstrap build
+- Fully themable with custom Bootstrap builds
 - Uses [schema.org](https://schema.org) vocabularies to optimize pages for search engines [WIP]

 ## Installation